shijiew97/neural-g/README.md

 # neural-g
-An R package for implementing Neural-Network based g-modeling, neural_g in short.
+An R package for implementing neural-g, a neural network-based approach for g-modeling, or mixing density estimation in a latent variable model.

 ## Abstract
-neural_g is a flexible nonparametric maxium likelihood estimator (NPMLE) based on deep neural network for latent mixture model. neural_g is free of tuning hyperparameters and is capable of estimating a smooth or shapely discrete shape of latent distribution.
+Neural-g is a flexible neural network-based approach for estimating the mixing density in a latent variable model.
+Neural-g is capable of estimating a variety of densities, including atomic, smooth, flat, piecewise constant, and heavy-tailed densities.
+Neural-g works well under default hyperparameters that do not require much tuning.

 ## Installation
-To run the neural_g smoothly, there are several pre-requisites needed to be installed before the R package.
-The main of Net-NPMLE is worte in `Python`, especially __Pytorch__ library and we strongly recommend using `CUDA` (GPU-Based tool) to train Net-NPMLE which can be accelerated a lot than using `CPU`.
+To run the neural-g smoothly, there are several pre-requisites needed to be installed before the R package.
+The main functions `neural_g` and `neural_g2` ar written in `Python`, namely the __Pytorch__ library.
+We strongly recommend using `CUDA` (GPU-Based tool) to train neural-g, which offers magnitudes of speedup over using `CPU`.
 - __Python__ 3.7 or above
 - __[Pytroch](https://pytorch.org/)__ 1.11.0 or above
 - __[NAVID CUDA](https://developer.nvidia.com/cuda-toolkit)__ 10.2 or above